-Homeowners will pay up to £10,000 more for a smart home
+Homeowners will pay £3,000 more for a smart home

 High-tech home design features are gaining in popularity and homeowners are willing to pay more for a smart home based on research from both the UK and the US.
 The research looks at the rise of the ‘digital home’ which includes both connected technology such as smart thermostats and lighting, as well as digital infrastructure such as fibre optic broadband and solar panels.